Caramelized Onion Jam Recipe

 - 1 pound of sugar

 - Stir constantly to make sure they don’t burn or stick to the bottom.
 The mixture will thicken slowly and caramelize, turning a dark brown and start smelling delicious.
 Make sure they don’t burn: if they burn just the tiniest bit they’ll turn the whole pot’s taste.

-- If you want to keep them stored, you can heat them in boiling water.
+- If you want to keep them stored, you can heat them in boiling water to seal them.
 Once you’ve sealed them tightly, place them carefully in a pot with water.
-After you hear the canning “pop” that means they’re set!
+After you hear the canning “pop,” that means they’re set!

 This is a recipe for sweet caramelized jam.
-There are other versions.
-Some people like to use balsamic vinager, butter and half a pound of brown sugar with the same amount of onions or even add a touch of honey.
+However, there are other versions.
+Some people like to use balsamic vinegar, butter and half a pound of brown sugar with the same amount of onions or even add a touch of honey.